 Given the nature of today's Internet and e-mail, it is almost inevitable that you will receive unwanted messages.
 Due to the variety and increasing sophistication, it is difficult to provide specific guidance without a very long list of complicated and conflicting rules that may or may not apply.
 The best general advice for minimizing risk due to malicious messages is:

 The most efficient and safe way to handle SPAM is to delete it.
 Never reply to it, click on any links, or follow instructions about removing yourself from a list.

 Refusing to purchase products advertised in SPAM may reduce motivation.

 If you receive messages with images that offend you, most e-mail clients can be configured so they do not display images or display messages in text rather than HTML, the language of the web that supports images.
 This also reduces malware risk but obviously reduces functionality.

-Images depicting child pornography should be reported to law enforcement or the National Center for Missing and Exploited Children who will forward the complaint to law enforcement.
+Images depicting child pornography should be reported to law enforcement.

 Faculty and staff using the campus Exchange server can forward improperly classified messages to the anti-spam vendor using the following procedure.
 This may enable them to improve their anti-spam services: